NIKknow/Nikhil/README.md

 # Nikhil
-this is my first demo of git and github
+this is my first demo of git and github.